 Did you know that the average American sits for 6+ hours a day?
-Check out The Tremendous Benefits of Sitting Less to learn why this is so detrimental to your body.
+Check out The Detrimental Effects Of Prolonged Sitting [And 8 Ways To Combat It] to learn why this is so detrimental to your body.

 Prolonged sitting can also lead to an anterior pelvic tilt posture, which increases your risk of low back pain and weak glutes.
 See You Probably Have Bad Posture- Here's How to Tell, to determine if you fall in this category.

 The more you sit, and the less you exercise, the weaker your glutes become.